Circuitscape/Omniscape.jl/README.md

 ```
 ## Using with Docker

 A Docker image with the latest version of Omniscape is [available on Docker Hub](https://hub.docker.com/r/vlandau/omniscape).
-To pull the image and start an Omniscape Docker container from your terminal, navigate to the directory containing your Omniscape input files (via `cd`) and run the following:
+To pull the image and start an Omniscape Docker container from your terminal, navigate to the directory containing your Omniscape input files (via `cd`) and run the following (set `JULIA_NUM_THREADS` to however many threads you want to use for parallel processing):

 On Linux/Mac:
 ```
 docker run -it --rm \
 	-v $(pwd):/home/omniscape \
+	-e JULIA_NUM_THREADS=2 \
 	vlandau/omniscape:0.2.0
 ```